 Improve customer retention

 When you improve customer retention, you lower the costs of doing business.
-Acquiring a new customer can cost five times more than keeping the ones you have.
+Elastic Path says it can cost five times more to acquire a new customer than to keep current customers.
 That type of fiscal drain adds up over time.
-When you reduce your acquisition costs, you increase profit margins and you free up room in your budget to put into growing your business in other ways, like the ones outlined above.
+When you reduce your customer acquisition costs (CAC), you increase profit margins and you free up room in your budget to put into growing your business in other ways, like the ones outlined above.

 Expand your customer base